therickwillis/learning-go/README.md

 Each folder is an experiment.
 No references between experiments.

+Remember to run commands from the root of the experiment folder.

 ## Some useful things I have learned

 ### go cli

-*  `go env` to print the Go environment information
+*  `go env` to print the Go environment information.
+* `go help <command>` to learn about a command